Santo Spirito in Florence - ouritalianjourney.com

 Photo credit: Wikipedia

-Outside on the steps of the church are people having lunch, playing guitars, and just hanging out.
+Outside on the church steps, you will always find people having lunch, playing guitars, and just hanging out.
 It seems to be the place in the piazza to be to do nothing.
+This piazza, again located in the lively Oltrarno district of Florence, is a vibrant and inviting square that perfectly captures the essence of local Florentine life.

 1 Comment